MarkMacArdle/Snake-1_and_2_player/README.md

 # Highscore database functionality
 Snake_with_db.py works with a PostgreSQL database to hold high scores.
 Prompts the winner to input their first and last name at end of a game then displays a board of the top 10 for either the one or two player game as relevant.

 This does mean that running snake_with_db.py on a computer without PostgreSQL installed will give errors.
-Snake.py has the same game functionality just without the database.
+If this is the case snake.py can be used.
+It contains the same game functionality just without the database.